iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/signing.md

 ### Example Use-Cases

 - A seperate department requests a signature by the the legal department of a company.
-- A subsidiary requests the sparent company to sign a credential.
+- A subsidiary requests the parent company to sign a credential.
+- A device generates an unsigned TODO

 ### Roles
 - Trusted-Party: A party that is trusted by the issuer to present valid unsigned credential.